-- Align the national RDI agendas, optimizing their scope and the resulting funding efficiency; effectively covering the wide variety of European water environments. - Increase cooperation between European professionals. - Design, build and share large research and development facilities (i.e., experimental treatment plants). - Create, maintain and co-operatively exploit networks of open-field experiments and scientific observatory systems (i.e., experimental watersheds). - Multiply the scientific impact of European Research, increasing its relevance and scientific leadership.
+- Align the national RDI agendas, optimizing their scope and the resulting funding efficiency; effectively covering the wide variety of European water environments. - Increase cooperation between European professionals. - Design, build and share large research and development facilities (i.e., experimental treatment plants). - Create, maintain and cooperatively exploit networks of open-field experiments and scientific observatory systems (i.e., experimental watersheds). - Multiply the scientific impact of European Research, increasing its relevance and scientific leadership.

-This JPI will target citizen well-being and personal development in Europe and beyond.
-Research actions to be adopted in the JPI will be required to demonstrate their contribution to improve the life of the citizens in urban and rural communities, in more and less developed regions, from the young to the senior citizens, and with respect for gender issues.
+This |PI will target citizen well-being and personal development in Europe and beyond.
+Research actions to be adopted in the IPI will be required to demonstrate their contribution to improve the life of urban and the citizens in rural communities, in more and less developed regions, from the young to the senior citizens, and with respect for gender issues.
 Water is known for being at the centre of social conflicts which have historically hurt citizens in Europe and beyond.
 Water JPI actions will also be encouraged to focus on social agreement and on conflict resolution.
 Mediation and advocacy in water issues will be promoted at all levels to ensure that RDI activities are clearly perceived as contributing to improve the life of the citizens in all its dimensions.

 Last, but not least, the knowledge produced by this JPI will serve the purpose of reinforcing Europe in the international context.

 The water JPI is an outward looking initiative of the Member States which builds upon previous actions in this area.
 It will provide a powerful framework for promoting the international interests of the European Union and its Member States in respect to economic growth and trade, foreign affairs, international development and humanitarian activities.
-European Member States are well recognized world leaders in water management, while the diversity of hydro-climatic, political and cultures has encouraged research and innovation to suit different conditions.
+European Member States are well recognized world leaders in water management, while the diversity of hydroclimatic, political and cultures has encouraged research and innovation to suit different conditions.

 The Water JPI will build upon these strengths to increase international projection in water policy, regulation and management.

 Significant impacts can be envisaged in the scientific and water policy communities, as well as in developing countries:

-- The current European leadership in water research will be reinforced.
+The current European leadership in water research will be reinforced.
 Table 2 presents specific statistics for international water publications and patents.
 In the period 2006-2010, Europe produced 29 % of the world publications in the topic of this JPI.
 The USA ranked second, with 26 %.
 Fifteen years ago (1991-1995), the situation was reversed, with the USA leading (37 %) and Europe taking second place (18 %).

-As previously discussed, European scientists from different countries are increasing the percentage of co-authored papers, but this figure remains below 5 %.
-Finally, and making a difference with the general data presented in Table 1, Europe leads in the registration of international patents in water related topics. - In coordination with the European Commission and SFIC22, the JPI will establish bilateral contacts with major public RDI funding organizations in developed and emerging countries, in order to further coordinate public water RDI activities.
+As previously discussed, European scientists from different countries are increasing the percentage of coauthored papers, but this figure remains below 5 %.

+Finally, and making a difference with the general data presented in Table I, Europe leads in the registration of international patents in water related topics.

+In coordination with the European Commission and SFIC, the JPI will establish bilateral contacts with major public RDI funding organizations in developed and emerging countries, in order to further coordinate public water RDI activities.

 Such contacts have indeed already started, with participation at the Workshop and Conference held in India in November 2010.
-These events paved the way for the upcoming co-ordinated and co-financed call for proposals in the field of water between the EU Framework Programme and India.

-22 Strategic Forum for International S&T, http://register.consilium.europa.eu/pdf/en/10/st01/st01354.en10.pdf
+&lt;sup>21 Strategic Forum for International S&T,

+http://register.consilium.europa.eu/pdf/en/10/st01/s t01354.en10.pdf